IlDirettore95/PersonalSite/_portfolio/Procedural2DPlatformer.markdown

             </ul>"
 ---

+## Introduction
-For project I had to build a 2D platformer using some form of PCG to construct the level.
+For project I had to build a 2D platformer using some form of PCG to build three levels.

-## What I have done
+## My Role

-I focused on the Character controller and for the PCG I used Wave Function Collapse to compose the level from several predesigned chunks.
+I focused on the **character controller** and the **procedural content generation**.
-I also explored a Data driven approach that lead me building a tool to help designers using my algorithm.

-The tool let you create a level, decide which type of chunks to use and for each one dece its constraints.
-This date can be then saved in an XML file.

-For the character controller, I used a state machine and architected it like an AI following the structure illustrated by Ian Millington in "AI for Games".
-In this case, user input are treated as knowledge captured by sensors.
-The WFC algorithm was built trying to let it being debuggable.
+Then, I used a **data-driven** approach to the pcg to help me tweaking the parameters for the level generation.

+### Character controller
+The book *AI for Games* by Ian Millington inspired me to use an AI agent structure for the character controller.

+{% include gallery id="StateMachine" caption="Character movement State Machine diagram."%}

+User input is handled as information captured by some *sensors*.
+Input and a geometry analysis of the level around the character consitutes the agent's *knowledge*.
+The decision making is implemented through **state machine**.

+{% include gallery id="StateMachineImplementation" caption="Character movement State Machine C# implementation."%}

+I used visual debug features to help while building the controller.

+{% include gallery id="Debug" caption="Some visual debug for the character controller."%}

+The controller implements some classic jump mechanics:
+- **Coyote time**
+- **Jump buffer**
+- **Dynamic gravity**
+- High of jump linked to key holding (the jump will be much shorter if the key is released earlier)

+### PCG and tooling
+I experimented with the **wave function collapse** algorithm to generate a platformer level.
+I designed several chucks for each level and defined constraints for them.

+All the data the algorithm works on (settings, constraints, etc.) is defined using a data driven through a XML file.
+I developed a tool inside Unity to edit this file directly in engine with a functional UI.

+{% include gallery id="Tool1" %}
+{% include gallery id="Tool2" %}
+{% include gallery id="Tool3" %}
+{% include gallery id="Tool4" caption="Custom tool to edit WFC settings."%}

-I used Unity's coroutine to let the user decide to construct the level in one frame or starting an animation of the algorithm that was really helpful during the development.
+I used Unity's coroutine to let the user decide to construct the level in one frame or performing an animation of the algorithm.
+This was really helpful during the development.

+{% include gallery id="Generation" caption="Animation of a level generation."%}